Beginning with the 2014-2015 award, the Fellowship will support students in MPSM and Psychology in alternate years.

 Applicants must be candidates and must have completed all the requirements for a Ph.D. in the MPSM except the dissertation defense.
 Preference will be given to students early in the writing process.

 The award provides a stipend of $22,000, usually over 12 months.
 The recipient can elect to begin the award during the Spring/Summer or Fall term.

 Applications should include:

 - A current CV

-- a brief [three-page] description of the project, timeline, any relationship to the work at ISR, and any relationship it has with the work of Daniel Katz.
+- A brief [three-page] description of the project, timeline, relationship to the work at ISR, and any relationship it has with the work of Daniel Katz.

 Applications are accepted in electronic format.
 Please submit your application in as few files as possible in Portable Document Format (pdf), and named with the applicant’s last name (e.g., Smith-Katz App.pdf).
 Applications and questions about the award should be sent to Jennifer Puckett (email@example.com).
 Note, letters of recommendation may be sent directly by the writer in either electronic or hard copy format.

 The deadline for submission is the last Friday in February at 4:00 p.m.
 Final decisions will be made by March 31st, and funds will be available as early as May 1st.